-Date of Policy January 2019

-Date of Review June 2023

-Approvd by Governors 29th June 2022

-This single policy replaces separate policies the school has on race, disability and gender to eliminate discrimination, advance equality of opportunity and foster good relations.
+Date of Policy Approved by Governors Date of next Review January 2019 29th June 2022 29th June 2025 This single policy replaces separate policies the school has on race, disability and gender to eliminate discrimination, advance equality of opportunity and foster good relations.
 It reflects the legal duties set out in the Equality Act 2010 and non-statutory guidance set out by the government in December 2011 and March 2012.
 Part One sets out the school's aims to promote equality of opportunity and comply with the Act; Part Two sets out the legal duties which are referred to in Part One.